 If you’re the polar opposite (forgive the pun), summers in Ogden can be the epitome of a dry heat with temperatures peaking well into the mid 90s and even to the low 100s once or twice a year.
 Be prepared for extra sunscreen and an extravagant AC bill during July and August.
 It can be a hot month or two in the summer.

 Employment In Ogden

 But as virtually any business analyst will tell you, unemployment rates are never constant.
-Especially in a national climate informed by a global medical crisis.
-In fact, many experts are predicting that Utah will weather temporary economic setbacks fairly seamlessly; and what goes for Utah, goes for Ogden as well.
+Especially with all of the Covid-19 issues over the last year and a half.
+In fact, many experts are predicting that Utah will continue to have a very strong employment numbers for the next several quarters; and what goes for Utah, goes for Ogden as well.

 In fact, if you happen to be working a public sector job in state and federal government, education or healthcare, you’re in luck.
 Not only do those segments make up the majority of Ogden’s labor pool, but analysts predict they’re expected to rise over the next twelve months.

 2022 and beyond should be a banner year for job hunters looking for the perfect job and benefits.

 Education In Ogden to here

 Ogden’s not exactly a college town, but it does boast two well respected higher education institutions in the form of Weber State University (currently ranked #80 in the Top 100 Regional Colleges of 2022 by US News & World Report and home of the Wildcats) and Ogden-Weber Technical College.